FloorSlip Ltd – Head Office -

-builds on the requirements of the Act and include duties on employers to assess risks (including slip and trip risks) and where necessary take action to safeguard health and safety.
+The Health and Safety at Work Act builds on the requirements of the Act and include duties on employers to assess risks (including slip and trip risks) and where necessary take action to safeguard health and safety and to protect themselves from slip injury claims.

-requires floors to be suitable for the workplace and work activity, kept in good condition and kept free from obstructions.
-Also, people must be able to move around safely.
+requires floors to be suitable for the workplace and work activity, kept in good condition and kept free from obstructions and people must be able to move around safely.

-Read either the leaflet ‘Preventing slips and trips at work PDF’ http://www.hse.gov.uk/pubns/indg225.pdf
+May we suggest reading the HSE leaflet ‘Preventing slips and trips at work PDF’ http://www.hse.gov.uk/pubns/indg225.pdf

-The decision of a Court of Appeal case, Ellis v Bristol City Council, with important implications for employers and the suitability of their flooring' link to external website
+Read a case presented in the decision of a Court of Appeal case, Ellis v Bristol City Council, in respect to important implications for employers and the suitability of their flooring and choosing to ignore slips and trips.

 Using cleated safety boots and motor oil contamination.
 Results are reported as an R value, on a scale from R9 to R13, with R9 being the least slip resistant.
 Floors which perform well in the test do not necessarily perform well with water contamination.